Cristopher-Cruz/ChatGPTClient/README.md

 The ChatGPT Client relies heavily on the concurrency features introduced in Swift 5.5.
 Specifically, the app uses the following components:

-- [AsyncStream and AsyncThrowingStream:](https://github.com/apple/swift-evolution/blob/main/proposals/0314-async-stream.md) to retrieve the json response (a stream of asynchronous values or errors) and return it to the display asynchronously
+- [AsyncStream and AsyncThrowingStream:](https://github.com/apple/swift-evolution/blob/main/proposals/0314-async-stream.md) to retrieve the json response (a stream of asynchronous values or errors) and return it to the display asynchronously.

-- [Async/await:](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md) new pattern for asynchronous programming that greatly increases code readability
+- [Async/await:](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md) new pattern for asynchronous programming that greatly increases code readability.

 - [Global Actors:](https://github.com/apple/swift-evolution/blob/main/proposals/0316-global-actors.md) a concurrency mechanism that provides a structured and safe approach to managing concurrent access to shared mutable state.
-In the scope of this project, @MainActor is a significant feature used to guarantee that all updates to the UI are executed on the main thread, ensuring smooth and responsive UI interactions.
+In the scope of this project, @MainActor is a significant feature of this mechanism, used to guarantee that all updates to the UI are executed on the main thread.
+This ensures smooth and responsive UI interactions, making @MainActor a critical component of the project's architecture.

 - [Task](https://github.com/apple/swift-evolution/blob/main/proposals/0304-structured-concurrency.md#tasks) This API provides a structured way to manage and coordinate asynchronous tasks, ensuring that they execute safely and predictably.
 In this project, Tasks are used for the execution of complex, multi-step operations and for error handling.